-Steel joists are constrained to standard types specified by the Steel Joist Institute.
+Steel joists are a specific type of member used in the United States.
+They are constrained to standard types specified by the US Steel Joist Institute.
 They are standardized in terms of span, depth and load carrying capacity.

 Steel joists (or bar joists) are simply supported secondary members, which do not support any other members - they only support loaded areas.